TurboGears/tg2docs/docs/turbogears/wikier/controllers.rst

 so that our index page can display the sidebar.

-Our index page is a wiki page itself, so we are also going to load up it's content from the page titled "index".
+Our index page is a wiki page itself, so we are also going to load up its content from the page titled "index".

 To do so we must edit the ``RootController`` class inside the ``wikir/controllers/root.py`` file and look for the **index** method.
 When you found it change it to look like::